A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 \subsection{Agreement phase}

 The EPRQDBA protocol achieves detectable agreement during its third and last phase, aptly named \textbf{agreement phase}.
 Alice, Bob and Charlie initiate the agreement phase by measuring their quantum registers.
-By recalling points ($\mathbf{D}_{ 4 }$) -- ($\mathbf{D}_{ 6 }$) of Subsection \ref{subsec:Entanglement Distribution Phase}, we see that the distribution phase leads to some crucial correlations among the measured contents of Alice, Bob and Charlie's registers.
+The distribution scheme, as analyzed in Subsection \ref{subsec:Entanglement Distribution Phase}, leads to some crucial correlations among the contents of Alice, Bob and Charlie's registers.

-\begin{definition} \ Let the bit vectors $\mathbf { a }$, $\mathbf { b }$, and $\mathbf { c }$ denote the contents of Alice, Bob and Charlie's registers after the measurement.
-Their explicit form is given below:
+\begin{definition} \ Let the bit vectors $\mathbf { a }$, $\mathbf { b }$, and $\mathbf { c }$ denote the contents of Alice, Bob and Charlie's registers after the measurement, and assume that their explicit form is as given below: